Skip to Main Content

 Publish Plain Language Summaries

-"A contribution that all researchers and journals can make, regardless of their native language, is to prepare a plain language summary that is both reader friendly and translation friendly (Bowker and Ciro 2019) "
+"A contribution that all researchers and journals can make, regardless of their native language, is to prepare a plain language summary that is both reader friendly and translation friendly" (Bowker and Ciro 2019).

-*Connection*: These plain language tips also support research reproducibility by reducing linguistic ambiguities.
+These plain language tips also support research reproducibility by reducing linguistic ambiguities.
 Consider an example from the book, “disconnect port and drain lines”.
 Does this reference port lines or not?

 Peer Review with Empathy

 "What could easily be perceived as a “problem” that non-Anglophone researchers must solve by improving their English could perhaps be more helpfully recast as a challenge that all members of the scholarly scientific community can work to address."
+(Bowker and Ciro 2019).

 Journals Supporting Language Diversity